digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/support_checklist.rst

 * **Patch Release Process**

-    You have a well defined procedure for applying patch releases to your production system.
+    You have a well-defined procedure for applying patch releases to your production system.

 Database Access
 ---------------

 * **Access to the Database**

-    You have a well defined procedure for database access to run queries if necessary or access database statistics.
+    You have a well-defined procedure for database access to run queries if necessary or access database statistics.

 * **Ability to Snapshot**